kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### WindowsSecurityContextOptions.HostProcess Flag

-A new boolean field named `hostProcess` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).
+A new `*bool` field named `hostProcess` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).

 On Windows, all containers in a pod must be privileged.
 Because of this behavior and because `WindowsSecurityContextOptions` already exists on both `PodSecurityContext` and `Container.SecurityContext` Windows containers will use this new field instead re-using the existing `privileged` field which only exists on `SecurityContext`.
 Additionally, the existing `privileged` field does not clearly describe what capabilities the container has (see https://github.com/kubernetes/kubernetes/issues/44503).